TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 #### Tags {#game_configuration_files_tags}

 TrenchBroom can recognize certain special brush or face types.
 An example would be clip faces or trigger brushes.
 But since the details can be game dependent, these special types are defined in the game configuration.
-For greater flexibility and future enhancements, a general tagging system is used to realize this functionality.
-Thereby, the game configuration defines smart tags which are applied automatically to brushes or brush faces depending on certain conditions.
+For greater flexibility and future enhancements, a general "smart tags" system is used to realize this functionality.

+TrenchBroom uses these tag definitions to automatically apply attributes to matching brushes/faces &mdash; for example to render trigger brushes partially transparent &mdash; and to populate the filtering options available in the [View menu](#filtering_rendering_options).

+Each smart tag definition also makes one or more related [keyboard shortcuts](#keyboard_shortcuts) available (searching the shortcuts by "Tags" will show all of these).
+Each tag will always have a related shortcut that can be used to toggle the visibility of brushes whose faces match the tag.
+Additional shortcuts may also be available to apply the characteristics of the tag to the current selection, or remove those characteristics.
+These shortcuts depend on the tag's `match` criteria as described below.

 The tags are specified separately for brushes and faces under the corresponding keys: